|Sigil||A red rose and a white rose|

 Some people consider the people of Arafel to have a strange sense of honor and debts (TDR, Ch.
 29).

 Native Arafellins are characterized by their large eyes and pale skin.
-Both men and women wear their hair long and in braids.
-They usually attach silver bells to the ends of their braids.
+While the men wear their hear in two braids, women do not wear braids.
+Both men and women frequently wear silver bells in their hair (TWoRJTWoT, Ch.
+28).

 Characters from Arafel